If you would like to share a testimonial about your experience with UPOP, please email us. We'd love to hear from you!

 UPOP jump-started my career.
 The UPOP team helped me get my first technical internship, even though my qualifications were slim.
 Besides teaching interpersonal skills, it showed me that there are many different ways to incorporate my engineering background to the real world.
 Currently, I have a managerial role in the IT department of a construction supplier.
 Away from work, I work for my community as an adviser to a high school colleg- bound program and as a board member on a foundation that finances school and health projects.
 I owe a debt of gratitude to UPOP for having me seriously consider what I wanted to do post-MIT and for what I'm doing now, which I love.

-I think UPOP definitely helped me define my path and direction in terms of starting my career.
 If it weren't for the UPOP staff, I don't think I would have landed on a summer internship easily.
 I think the program teaches some important fundamentals that MIT students stereotypically don't have.
 MIT students have the technical skills but have problems getting their foot through the door in industry.
 MIT is a good place for people who want to go into research and academia, but it doesn't prepare us for industry very well.
 UPOP emphasizes the importance of summer internships and industry experience.
 Being years out of school, on the other side, it's really hard for me to recommend to hire someone who doesn't have industry experience, even if they're from MIT.

 I just wanted to say that UPOP was amazing.
 It helped me in my job at Goldman Sachs while I was there for two summers.
 I wouldn't have had that opportunity if I didn't have UPOP.